1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for GERD in Cypress

-• Lifestyle changes: Smaller, more frequent meals; avoid late-night eating and known trigger foods (e.g., chocolate, spicy or fried meals).
+• Lifestyle changes: Smaller, more frequent meals; no late-night meals and predisposed foods (e.g., chocolate, spicy or fried meals).

-• Medications: Over-the-counter antacids, H2 blockers, or prescription proton pump inhibitors (PPIs) to reduce stomach acid.
+• Medications: There are over-the-counter antacids, H 2 blockers or a prescription of the proton pump inhibitor (PIP) used to block stomach acid.

-• Minimally invasive surgery: Fundoplication to reinforce the lower esophageal sphincter (LES) and prevent reflux.
+• Fundoplication Superior reinforcement of the lower esophageal sphincter (LES) to avoid reflux.

-• LES-strengthening procedures: Radiofrequency therapy to improve LES muscle tone.
+• LES-strengthening procedures: Radiofrequency therapy to enhance the tone of LES muscle.

 Why Choose GastroDoxs?